 sysctl

-The default way of using sysctl
+The default way of using sysctl is with -n.

 However this output is meant to be human-readable and not necessarily